jcatrysse/redmine_depending_custom_fields/README.md

 # Redmine Depending Custom Fields

 This plugin provides depending / cascading custom field formats for Redmine that can be toggled via the plugin settings.
-Version `0.0.1` introduces an *Extended user* field format with options for group-based filtering and visibility of active, registered or inactive users.
+Version `0.0.2` introduces two new field formats (*List (dependable)* and *Key/Value list (dependable)*) in addition to the *Extended user* field format with options for group-based filtering and visibility of active, registered or inactive users.

 ## Features